decent-im/prosody-modules/mod_muc_members_json/README.md

 }
 ```

+The JSON format must be an object with a `members` array.

-Each member must have a `jids` field, and optionally a `roles` field.
+Each member must have a `jids` field, and optionally a `roles` field (both are
+arrays of strings).

 Compatibility
 =============